 The VSFs-which no longer vary-are currently fixed at \$12,000 per annum payable on or about December 15 of each year.
 This amount is reduced by any cost-of-living adjustment received in the same calendar year until age 62.
 Members of the Police and Fire Pension Funds are eligible for VSF payments if they retire after 20 or more years of service and are not going out on any type of disability retirement.
-In addition, the New York City Employees Retirement System (NYCERS) administers the VSFs for retired housing and transit police officers.
-Although correction officers also have a VSF administered by NYCERS, that fund is insufficient and the annual \$12,000 payments are not being made.
-Beginning in 2019, however, payments to correction officers will be guaranteed regardless of fund performance.
+The New York City Employees Retirement System (NYCERS) administers the VSFs for retired housing and transit police officers.
+Correction officers also have a VSF administered by NYCERS.
+Until this year there were not sufficient funds to allow payment of the annual \$12,000 VSF to otherwise eligible uniformed correction officer retirees; however, this December, they will get a full VSF payment.
+Beginning in 2019, payments to correction officers will be guaranteed regardless of fund performance.